Tax Breaks for Single Parents

 File as Head of Household

-Single parents who file as "head of household" will be able to claim an exemption for themselves and each qualifying child.
-This means that for each exemption, part of your income would not be taxed.
+Single parents who file as head of household will be able to claim an exemption for themselves and each qualifying child.
+This means that for each exemption, part of your income will not be taxed.
 Keep in mind, though, that only one parent can claim each child as a dependent for tax purposes.
 Those parents who share approximately equal custody will need to determine which parent will claim the dependent exemption for each child.